DigitalCoreNZ/hashnode/cm5qj1xoc000a09l65xond71k.md

 ## Advanced Testing: OPTIONAL

-The previous “hello-world” test was to ensure the development software was installed correctly. *These* tests explore what tasks the `phi4:14b` LM can do well out of the box.
+The previous “hello-world” test was to ensure the development software was installed correctly. *These* tests explore what tasks the `deepseek-r1:14b` LM can perform out of the box.

+Also, these tests show a range of tasks that can be performed using DSPy programming techniques.

 * At the (DSPy) terminal, I change to the DSPy directory: